Bev Bevan: Bev Bevan's Move

 After Carl Wayne died in 2004, the drummer formed Bev Bevan's Move with Phil Tree and former ELO Part II colleagues Phil Bates and Neil Lockwood, to play a set comprising mostly Move classics on tour.
 Bates left in July 2007 to re-join ELO Part II, by then renamed to The Orchestra.
 Bevan was then joined by former Move guitarist Trevor Burton.

 Electric Light Orchestra

 The Move’s spinoff, Electric Light Orchestra, was formed by Bevan, Wood, and Jeff Lynne in 1970.
 They released their first album in 1971, by which time the Move existed only as a recording outfit.

 Among ELO's output, Bevan's distinct baritone vocals can be heard most prominently on "Fire On High" and "Strange Magic", both from the album Face the Music (1975).
-Often called one of the most influential groups in music history, their songs "Mr. Blue Sky", "Sweet Talkin' Woman", "Livin' Thing" and "Don't Bring Me Down" left an impact on 1970s music, all written, composed and sung by Jeff Lynne.

-He recorded a solo single in 1976, a cover of the Sandy Nelson instrumental "Let There Be Drums".
+Bevan recorded a solo single in 1976, a cover of the Sandy Nelson instrumental "Let There Be Drums".
 Bevan played on all Electric Light Orchestra and ELO Part II albums up to 1999.
 In 1980 he published a historical memoir of the Electric Light Orchestra.
 In 1982, Bevan played drums on the solo album released by ELO bassist and co-vocalist Kelly Groucutt.

-In 1988, Bevan approached Lynne with a proposal to reunite ELO, record a new album and embark on a world tour.
-Lynne declined to participate and would not allow Bevan to use the Electric Light Orchestra name, thus Bevan managed to swerve around this by forming a spinoff group called ELO Part II.
-While initially the sole member of Part II to have been involved with the original band, Bevan was eventually joined by ELO violinist Mik Kaminski, Kelly Groucutt and ELO orchestrator Louis Clark, all of whom toured and recorded with Part II for the majority of the 1990s.
-Bevan ultimately departed Part II in November 1999 and sold his share of the ELO name back to Jeff Lynne.